 - This position requires a person to be able to sit on the floor for extended periods of time and be able to get up with ease.

 - The person in this position must be comfortable working outdoors in hot and cold weather.

 About TWS and Tucson:

-We welcome your application and encourage you to consider joining our unique Tucson Waldorf School community.
+We appreciate your interest, and encourage you to consider joining our unique Tucson Waldorf School community.
 To learn more, please call 520.529.1032, or send an email to [email protected].

 Cigna: This link leads to the machine-readable files that are made available in response to the federal Transparency in Coverage Rule and includes negotiated service rates and out-of-network allowed amounts between health plans and healthcare providers.
 The machine readable files are formatted to allow researchers, regulators, and application developers to more easily access and analyze data. https://www.cigna.com/legal/compliance/machine-readable-files